How to set up a macro tracking app for your ketogenic diet, part 2

 *USA products have net carbs worked out on the label, while UK products show total carbs, meaning you can deduct the fibre from the carbs to find net carbs.
 I just use the total carb count, so this way I'll always stay below my limit.

-In part 3 (coming soon) I will show you exactly how I plan my meals daily in these apps.
+In part 3 (coming soon) I will show you exactly what you're allowed to eat and then in part 4 I'll explain how I plan my meals daily in these apps.

 Please let me know if you have found these guides helpful or if you have any more questions.